-Orchard Park N.Y.
-(Audacy Sports/WGR 550) - Stefon Diggs was visibly frustrated with the Buffalo Bills’ Divisional Round loss to the Cincinnati Bengals on Sunday at Highmark Stadium.
+Stefon Diggs was visibly frustrated with the Buffalo Bills’ Divisional Round loss to the Cincinnati Bengals on Sunday.

-The veteran Bills wide receiver was seen during the game voicing his frustrations to quarterback Josh Allen on the sidelines.
-After the game, it was reported Diggs had packed up his stuff and tried to leave the stadium early before being stopped by practice squad running back Duke Johnson.
+The Bills wide receiver was seen voicing his frustrations to quarterback Josh Allen on the sidelines, and after the game it was reported the Diggs had packed up his stuff and tried to leave the stadium early before being stopped by practice squad running back Duke Johnson.

-Diggs was targeted 10 times in the 27-10 loss to the Bengals, but hauled in just four catches for 35 yards.
+Diggs was targeted 10 times in the 24-10 loss but hauled in just four catches for 35 yards.

 “I’ll get a better grasp of [why Diggs didn’t get the ball more) after watching this,” Allen told reporters after the game.
 “Unfortunately, it’s our last one so it is what it is at this point.
 He’s a fiery competitor, he wants the ball and whatever it was that we couldn’t get him the ball tonight we’re gonna have to learn from.”